Should You Go To Small Claims Court?

 Q: How can I avoid evidence problems?

 A: Be certain you have in court all of the documents and witnesses who know about your case.
 If a document was prepared by someone who is not a party to the case, that person must be present to testify about the document.
 The court clerk in your county can issue subpoenas for witnesses and for witnesses with documents.

 Q: When do I go to court?

 A: When you file your claim in the office of your county’s court clerk, the court clerk will assign a day and time for your trial.

-Q: How do I let the defendant know I have sued him?
+Q: How do I let the defendant know I have sued them?

 A: Unless service by the sheriff is requested, the court clerk will serve an order on the defendant by certified mail compelling the defendant to be in court on trial day.
 You must be sure you give the court clerk the defendant’s mailing address so that the defendant can be served.
 Service may also be made by private process server, however, extra costs may apply.

 Q: What if the defendant does not appear?